 ACI’s College-to-Career Programs include an annual Career Development Conference and Employer Expo, Work and Life Skills Boot Camps, Career Mentoring, jobs and internships postings, micro-internships and ACI’s statewide Career Professionals Network.

 ACI’s Peer Mentoring Program matches minority, low-income, and first-generation freshmen enrolled at ACI member institutions with trained and supervised Peer Mentors from similar high school backgrounds.
 By helping at-risk students navigate the critical first year of college, ACI’s Peer Mentors promote college persistence and degree completion among the students they serve.

 PROFESSIONAL DEVELOPMENT CONFERENCES

 ACI supports member institutions with professional development conferences and webinars that address key issues and challenges specific to smaller, private colleges and universities.
 Conferences address college and university advancement, student engagement, financial matters, public relations and marketing and executive leadership topics.

-SCHOLARSHIP AND EMERGENCY FINANCIAL AID FUNDS
+SCHOLARSHIPS AND EMERGENCY FINANCIAL AID

-Investing in Associated Colleges of Illinois’ Scholarship and Emergency Financial Aid Funds is an important strategy in advancing ACI’s mission to improve college graduation rates.
+Investing in Associated Colleges of Illinois’ Scholarships and Emergency Financial Aid is an important strategy in advancing ACI’s mission to improve college graduation rates.
 ACI institutions already post higher than average graduate rates among low-income minority, and first-generation students, and generous financial aid plays a significant role in this achievement.